+Six months ended Six months ended 30 June

+2020 2019

-Six months ended 30 June 2020 2019 Profit before tax 17,630 14,485 Tax computed at the statutory tax rate 4,408 3,621 Adjustments to income tax in respect of previous periods Income not subject to tax (124) (1,594) (4,887) (1,099) Expenses not deductible for tax Others 167 182 135 189 Tax expense at the Group's effective rate 3,039 (2,041)
+Profit before tax 17,630 14,485

+Tax computed at the statutory tax rate 4,408 3,621

+Adjustments to income tax in respect of previous periods (124) (4,887)

+Income not subject to tax (1,594) (1,099)

+Expenses not deductible for tax 167 135

+Others 182 189

+Tax expense at the Group's effective rate 3,039 (2,041)

-Pursuant to the Announcement on the Pre-tax Deduction Policy for the Commission and Brokerage Expenses of Insurance Enterprises issued by the Ministry of Finance and the State Administration of Taxation in May 2019 (Notice of the Ministry of Finance and the State Administration of Taxation No.72, 2019), the deductible commissions rate is increased to 18%, with allowing any excess amount to be carried forward to future years.
+Pursuant to the Announcement on the Pre-tax Deduction Policy for the Commission and Brokerage Expenses of Insurance Enterprises issued by the Ministry of Finance and the State Administration of Taxation in May 2019 (Notice of the Ministry of Finance and the State Administration No.72, 2019), the deductible commissions rate is increased to 18%, with allowing any excess amount to be carried forward to future years.
 The commission rate is calculated as insurance business related commission and brokerage expenses over the current year total premium income less surrenders.
 This announcement is effective for the 2018 annual income tax filing for insurance companies.